rchadha33/DataCleaner/README.md

 # DataCleaner
-Data Cleaning &amp; Interestingness based Pruning Class for Always On Visualization Tools
+A Python Class for Data Cleaning &amp; Interestingness based Pruning for Always On Visualization Tools (Such as Python's Lux)